TecnoCreeper/redditSavedDownloader/README.md

 - deduplication WIP

 # Usage
-Create a script at https://old.reddit.com/prefs/apps/ and edit rs.py with your credentials
+Create a script at https://old.reddit.com/prefs/apps/
+Download rs.py
+Edit rs.py with your credentials
 To run the script open a command prompt and cd to the directory where rs.py is, then type

 py -3 rs.py